ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Rules for Creating UEIDs

-These rules for the creation of UEIDs are to ensure they are globally unique.
+These rules are solely for the creation of UEIDs.
-The consumer does not need to have any awareness of them.
+The consumer need not have any awareness of them.

 A UEID is constructed of a single type byte followed by the unique bytes for that type.
-The type byte assures global uniquness of the UEID even if the unique bytes for different types are accidentally the same.
+The type byte assures global uniquness of a UEID even if the unique bytes for different types are accidentally the same.

 UEIDS are variable length to accommodate the types defined here and future-defined types.